 10 Considerations For New Healthcare Agency Selection

-In no particular order, here are 10 considerations as you work through the process.
+In no particular order, here are 10 considerations as you work through the process of bringing on a new healthcare marketing firm.

-2. Fresh Point-of-View.
 We think our healthcare category knowledge is most potent when combined with outside category inspiration.
 One without the other makes for less courageous and stand-out solutions, as big insights and ideas often come from outside our immediate healthcare category.
 The key is to be able to take our knowledge, shake it up and apply it in new ways.
 In this way, marketing agencies help their clients become the disruptor rather than the disrupted.
 It’s on us to question everything about the business, paying no homage to sacred cows.